Construction Manager Resume Guide: California Edition (2026)

 - Quality Control - Inspection protocols, punch list management, commissioning oversight

-- Safety Management - OSHA compliance, site safety programs, incident investigation
+- Safety Management - Cal/OSHA compliance, IIPP requirements, site safety programs

 - Document Control - RFIs, submittals, shop drawings, as-builts, closeout documentation